google/visualblocks/README.md

 check out the example notebooks in the directory [examples/](examples/), or watch the [tutorial](https://www.youtube.com/watch?v=UpJb4Y6wU5o).

+For users who are interested in creating ML pipelines through the web interface, check out [pipelines/](pipelines/) for a comrehensive gallery of end-to-end applications including 3D photos, manuscript helper with large language models, and cartoonization.

 #### Step 1: Install Visual Blocks

 ```